 Although, don’t forget to engage with the followers that interact the most with your content.
 While posting engaging content is important, so is engaging with your followers.
 It will help you increase interactions and build a loyal community if done right.
 Try to be as human as possible while engaging with your followers and add a bit of humor to the mix.

 When using video in your content marketing strategy, you can keep tabs on how many times your videos have been viewed as well as get a clearer overview of how your videos are being received.
 In other words, are they seeing it through?
+To create engaging videos for your content marketing strategy, you can use a free online video maker that offers various templates and editing tools.

 In the event that a follower clicks on your Twitter ads on their mobile device, and then later uses their desktop to make a purchase, the ad will be accurately attributed to your Twitter ad by conversion tracking.